Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Departing from the UK, you meet your Tribal Tracks leader at the airport, before beginning your journey to Kathmandu.

 When you arrive in Kathmandu, you will be met by our local team and will be transferred to your hotel.
-If you arrive in the morning, you will have lunch, then there will be time for some guided sightseeing in the afternoon.
+If you arrive in the morning, you will have lunch, then there will be time to explore Kathmandu in the afternoon.
 After dinner in the evening, there will be a full trek briefing, so you will be ready for what lies ahead!

 Accommodation and Meals